 Believe it or not, I’m 50 pounds heavier in the photo on the right (and WAY stronger, and healthier, and happier!).

-I’m currently a lead coach here in the Nerd Fitness Coaching Program, where we train women to pick up heavy weight, get strong, and build confidence.
+I’m currently a lead coach here in the Nerd Fitness Coaching Program, where we train women to pick up heavy weights, get strong, and build confidence.

 Speaking of picking up heavy weights, here I am deadlifting 455 pounds: